KanavTiger/Azure_Training/Assignment 2/readme.md

     * Update the *blob_connection_string* variable in *app.py* with the correct connection string.

 ## Code Structure:
-Here is the structure of files:

 * **app.py:** The main Flask app file that contains the logic for loading the model, the prediction endpoint, and logging.
 * **requirements.txt:** The list of Python packages required to run the app.
 * **README.md:** This file, which provides instructions on how to set up and use the app.

 ## Important Notes